openfaas/docs/docs/deployment/kubernetes.md

 ### Pick `k3sup`, `helm` or plain YAML files

-It is recommended that new users install OpenFaaS with `k3sup` which determines whether you are running on `x86_64`, armhf, or ARM64.
-Experienced and advanced users can use the `helm` chart with or without `tiller` to tailor their installation of OpenFaaS to suit their needs.
-A guide is provided to [prepare for production](/architecture/production/).
+There are three ways to install OpenFaaS and you can pick whatever makes sense for you and your team.

+* `k3sup app install` - k3sup installs OpenFaaS using its official helm chart and is the easiest and quickest way to get up and running.

+* Helm chart - sane defaults and easy to configure through YAML or CLI flags.
+Secure options such as `helm template` or `helm 3` also exist for those working within restrictive environments.

+* Plain YAML files - hard-coded settings/values.
+Tools like Kustomize can offer custom settings

+Guidelines are also provided for [preparing for production](/architecture/production/) and for [performance testing](/architecture/performance).

 #### A. Deploy with `k3sup` (fastest option)

-[`k3sup`](https://k3sup.dev) is a CLI tool that can install helm charts without using `tiller`, a component that is considered to be insecure by some companies.
+The `k3sup app install` command installs OpenFaaS using its official helm chart, but without using `tiller`, a [component which is insecure by default](https://engineering.bitnami.com/articles/running-helm-in-production.html). k3sup can also install other important software for OpenFaaS users such as `cert-manager` and `nginx-ingress`.
+It's the easiest and quickest way to get up and running.

-The `openfaas app` in `k3sup` will install OpenFaaS to a regular cloud computer, your laptop, a Raspberry Pi, or a 64-bit ARM machine.
+You can use k3sup to install OpenFaaS to a regular cloud cluster, your laptop, a VM, a Raspberry Pi, or a 64-bit ARM machine.

 * Get k3sup